grafana/loki-workshop/troubleshooting_and_debugging.md

 ## Correlate metrics, logs and traces

-Finding suspect patterns in prometheus metrics
+- Finding suspect patterns in prometheus metrics
-Open the PromCorrelation datasource in the explore view (left upper corner) Select from the metrics picker web > web_http_requests Make sure the time picker (right upper corner, clock icon) is set to last 5 minutes.
+  - Open the PromCorrelation datasource in the explore view (left upper corner)
+  - Select from the metrics picker `web` > `web_http_requests`
+  - Make sure the time picker (right upper corner, clock icon) is set to last 5 minutes.
-Notice the three series, each charting the amount of concurrent users over time.
+  - Notice the three series, each charting the amount of concurrent users over time.
-Filter down on the suspect service, web_app_3, by changing adding a label filter and press shift enter to run. web_http_requests{service="web_app_3"}
+  - Filter down on the suspect service, `web_app_3`, by changing adding a label filter and press `shift-enter` to run: `web_http_requests{service="web_app_3"}`
-Notice the suspect saw pattern, let’s find out what’s causing the drop in concurrent requests.
+  - Notice the suspect 'saw pattern', let’s find out what’s causing the steep drop in concurrent users requests.
-Correlating your prometheus metrics with your loki metrics Click the split button next to the time picker
+ - Correlating your prometheus metrics with your loki metrics
+  - Click the split button next to the time picker
-The new (right) panel shows the same prometheus query, change the datasource selection on that panel to our LokiCorrelation datasource.
+  - The new (right) panel shows the same prometheus query, change the datasource selection on that panel to our LokiCorrelation datasource.
-Notice that it will recognize the label selection of prometheus, and apply it to your loki logs, so you get the latest relevant logs right away
+  -  Notice that it will recognize the label selection of prometheus, and apply it to your loki logs, so you get the latest relevant logs right away
-Click the chain button next to the time picker to sync up the timerange of both views.
+  - Click the chain button next to the time picker to sync up the timerange of both views.
-Select in the prometheus graph the timerange where the drop happend Notice the loki panel timerange also shows the logs of that timerange.
+  - Select in the prometheus graph the timerange where the drop happend
+  - Notice the loki panel timerange also shows the logs of that timerange.
-If you have a lot of log lines, filter on the errors by clicking on the error label on the histogram.
+  - If you have a lot of log lines, filter on the errors by clicking on the error label on the histogram.
-You should see a log line with out of memory, which hints at a memory leak being the reason of the drop in concurrent users.
+  - You should see a log line with out of memory, which hints at a memory leak being the reason of the drop in concurrent users.

 ## Correlate metrics, logs and traces

-Besides outages, it’s also common to have latency issues for which traces allows us to find the bottleneck in complex request/response flows.
+- Besides outages, it’s also common to have latency issues for which traces allows us to find the bottleneck in complex request/response flows.
- Zoom out the time range until you have log lines that start with a trace ID Click on a log line with a trace ID
+ - Zoom out the time range until you have log lines that start with a `Trace ID`
+ - Click on a log line with a `Trace ID`
-In the parse fields, you should have a Jaeger button next to the parsed TraceId value.
+ - In the parse fields, you should have a Jaeger button next to the parsed TraceId value.
-Click on it, and you can now inspect the trace in the new Grafana 7 Trace View and understand any possible bottlenecks in the request/response flow of your service.
+  - Click on it, and you can now inspect the trace in the new Grafana 7 Trace View and understand any possible bottlenecks in the request/response flow of your service.